CreativeIT/getmdl-select/README.md

 ### Dynamically usage
 For dynamically usage, you must add `getmdlSelect.init(cssSelector)` in javascript code, (where cssSelector, for example, is `".getmdl-select"` or `"#mySelect"`), after new item is created.

+### Width
+Select automatically adapt to the maximum width of values.
+If you want to use the default width, add class `getmdl-select__fullwidth`.

 ## Install